lumada-design/hv-uikit-react/apps/docs/src/content/docs/migration.md

 # Migration from v4.x to v5.x

+> [!NOTE]
+>
+> Migration guides for older versions can be found in the [old Storybook documentation](https://lumada-design.github.io/uikit/master/?path=/docs/overview-migration-from-v3-x--docs)
+> or in the corresponding [GitHub `v*.x` branches](https://github.com/pentaho/hv-uikit-react/branches/all?query=.x).

-The NEXT UI Kit v5 is one of our most ambitious release to date.
+The UI Kit v5 is one of our most ambitious release to date.
 In this version, we **implemented our own theming system** to help reduce the gap between the
 Design System and UI Kit releases as well as improve our customization capabilities.

 Furthermore, we also took the opportunity to **migrate our packages from MUI's JSS styling system to Emotion**.
 This change was due mainly to performance benefits